Welcome

 FOR IMMEDIATE RELEASE

-Toronto, Canada — January 5, 2026 — Cavalarico Books proudly announces the release of Timothy Paleczny’s second edition of his newly-titled debut novel Breath of the Adamastor, a lyrical and atmospheric historical fiction that blends espionage, environmental science, and Portuguese myth.
+Toronto, Canada — Cavalarico Books announces the release of Timothy Paleczny’s novel Breath of the Adamastor, a historical fiction that presents a sympathetic portrait of humanity, its impossible choices, and its search for meaning and redemption in a world seemingly bereft of either.

 The new cover illustration was created by Suzanne Paleczny.
 The text layout was done by the author using GIMP software.

-This is a book for readers of literary historical fiction who appreciate layered storytelling, nuanced characters, and a richly textured sense of place.
+Solidly grounded in historical fact, Breath of the Adamastor (111,000 words) targets readers of literary historical fiction who appreciate layered storytelling, nuanced characters, and a richly-textured sense of place.

 Breath of the Adamastor is the second edition of A Life on Water (ISBN 978-1-7386433-2-5) first released in March 2023.
-The second edition features a new title, a new cover illustration, and description.
+In addition to the new title, the second edition features a new cover illustration and a new book description.
+The new edition is available in the usual softcover and ebook formats as well as a premium cloth bound hardcover with a dust jacket.

 Press Contact: Timothy Paleczny